(Adds DOE comment to April 4 story, paragraph 8)

 An Energy Department official who spoke on condition of anonymity said Pasamehmetoglu's gauge of VTR's cost has been his personal opinion, not an official department estimate.
 The department's preliminary cost estimate for VTR has long been $3 billion to $6 billion, the official said.

 If successful, the VTR is meant to lead to a new wave of so-called fast reactors, reviving nuclear power companies.
 Fast reactors breed their own fuel, unlike today's fleet of light water reactors.
 They also have a safety benefit of allowing a plant to operate under low pressure conditions.

 But critics worry that the fuel cycle of fast reactors will likely depend on the reprocessing or recycling of plutonium or uranium, both of which can be used as fissile materials for nuclear weapons.

 "Fast reactors are less safe, less secure, and more proliferation-prone than light-water reactors," said Ed Lyman, a senior scientist at UCS.
 "The DOE should not be asking taxpayers to spend billions on this dangerous reactor."

-Lyman also said cheaper approaches to advanced nuclear power could be developed at Oak Ridge National Laboratory, the DOE-sponsored research and development center in Tennessee.
+Lyman also said cheaper approaches for testing to support fast reactor development could be done at Oak Ridge National Laboratory, the DOE-sponsored research and development center in Tennessee.

 VTR has already led to business for nuclear companies.
 In November, the Idaho lab said it had contracted GE Hitachi Nuclear, a venture between General Electric Co and Hitachi Ltd, to support the conceptual design and safety activities for an unspecified amount.
-(Reporting by Timothy Gardner Editing by Tom Brown)
+(Reporting by Timothy Gardner; editing by Tom Brown and Daniel Wallis)